Choose Your Video's Thumbnail

-You can determine the Aspect Ratio of your content from the size of your original video.
-If you’re confused about the size of your original video (or you simply forgot), you can check by selecting Download from the menu.
+You can determine the aspect ratio of your content from the size of your original video.
+If you’re unsure about the size of your original video (or you simply forgot), you can check by selecting Download from the menu.

 You’ve picked the perfect frame, or chosen the most eye-catching segment of your video, to use as the thumbnail, but it still needs a little something?
 A text overlay can take your thumbnail to the next level.
 Using a text overlay, you can provide context to a prospective viewer and let them know what they’re about to watch … or just show off the pun-tastic title you thought up for this video.
 We would never judge you for that.

 Text overlays can be added to either still or video thumbnails.
 All you’ll need to do is check the Include text overlay box and type your text into the field below.
 You’ll see the text update on the video as you type, so you can adjust your spacing and line breaks to get it looking just right.